 Plummer shared a sentiment from the clairvoyant that helped me to make some sense of the paranormal experiences I heard about on my trip.
 It was that “energy can’t be destroyed, it can only be displaced.”
 So, if you are ever in a room and feel inexplicably weird, it’s because something is there – whether you can see it or not – and you innately know it.

 About 20 minutes away in the village of Cobleskill, the Bull’s Head Inn is the oldest building in town, and some might say, a local haunt.
 Constructed in 1802, its long-storied past includes being the residence of Mr. John Stacy and his wife Grace, an avid prohibitionist.
 All fingers pointed to her when odd activity such as slamming doors, items being pushed off tables and sightings of a woman in white began to occur around 1966 soon after a bar was installed.
-“When people see apparitions, they said it’s Mrs. Grace Stacy,” said owner Chris Guldner.
+“When people see apparitions, they say it’s Mrs. Grace Stacy,” said owner Chris Guldner.

 Most of the supernatural action happens on the second floor of the restaurant, where Guldner says ghost hunters have come in and picked up a lot of activity on their equipment.
 He has also experienced some odd occurrences such as seeing a kitchen sink being turned on by itself.
 If you are tuned into abnormal energy, you might feel it here.
 Either way, come for the history.
 Although the entire restaurant has been gutted and refurbished (check out the new Cellar Tavern), it stays true to its roots.